Finance Ireland - Residential Mortgages Legal & Regulatory Information

 Important Regulatory Notices

-If you do not meet the repayments on your credit agreement, your account will go into arrears.
-This may affect your credit rating, which may limit your ability to access credit in the future.
+If you do not meet the repayments on your loan, your account will go into arrears.
+This may affect your credit report, which may limit your ability to access credit, a hire-purchase agreement, a consumer-hire agreement or a BNPL agreement in the future.

 If you do not keep up your repayments you may lose your home.